hmfe/1951/README.md

 ## Running the solution

 1. The easiest way is to open the solution's Github page [https://wpq0.github.io/1951](https://wpq0.github.io/1951) in your browser.
+Please be warned that due to Github not supporting client-side routinng, you may run into 404 with subsequent refreshes.
+If that happens, please kindly use the link above to reload it.

 2. To run the solution locally (assuming Node.js 11.3.0 is pre-installed in your environment), use the following commands to start a development server listening on port 3000: